 By Cattie Coyle

 Is your horse’s back doing OK?
 You might want to check again.
-A study conducted by researchers from the University of Guelph in Canada and the … Read full article
+A study conducted by researchers from the University of Guelph in Canada and the University of Rennes in France found that only a small number of cases of back pain in horses are discovered by … Continue Reading...

 By Cattie Coyle